MITComputationalCamera/FaceRecognition/README.md

 5. Add your code in between the comments (HomeWorkChanges) inside the `onCameraFrame` function in the `FdActivity` class.
 	- try to use the functions in OpenCV.
 Almost all steps can be executed using OpenCV functionality.

+>IMPORTANT: This program will ONLY work when you hold the phone in landscape mode.
+This is because of how it is trying to recognize face in an absolute manner.
+>Specifically, if you hold the phone in portrait mode, it sees :) instead of '__' and thus does not recognize a face.

 TIPS
 ====